 This power-dressing aesthetic might sound too high-maintenance for high-schoolers, but it’s there for a reason.
 The 1980s yuppie silhouette was all about dressing for success.
-Getting suited and booted was a way of showing off your wealth and status, or, if you hadn’t quite made it yet, a way for ambitious individuals to dress as the person they wanted to become.
+Getting suited and booted was a way of showing off your wealth and status or, if you hadn’t quite made it yet, a way for ambitious individuals to dress like the person they wanted to become.

 A queen bee cannot rule without her crown.
 And, in this case, Heather Chandler’s bright red scrunchie is the pièce de résistance.
 The perfect finishing touch for her everyday ensemble.
 Neatly keeping her permed-to-perfection hair out of her face, this everyday hair accessory is a sign of royalty.
 It lets everyone know just who is in charge.

 Signature look?
 Heather Chandler’s all-red ensemble.
 Here, the colour of aggression and energy stands out in this near-monochromatic outfit.
 It’s a look that screams “no one can cross me.”